qalmaqihir/qalmaqihir.github.io/docs/index.md

 * Merge your pull requests to make the **World a better Place :)**

 ## Project layout
-	This repo is the parent for the site
+	This repo is the Home page where you will find all the philosophy, mission and aims behind this project
+## Your suggestions are also highly needed and encouraged
+## Provide your feed back on the socials at the footer

+# Coming Soon